Table of Contents

 In the last but not least innovative phase, the company reaches digital maturity, whereby innovation and digital transformation drive their long-term goals.
 It is companies leveraging advanced technologies such as ML, AI, and predictive analytics that create superior customer experiences and achieve efficiency in operations.

-Maturity Assessment of a business
+Maturity Assessment of a Business

 Digital Transformation Maturity Assessment speaks to an organization’s standing in the areas of data and technology, leadership and culture, processes and operations, and customer engagement.
 This model finds out the gaps or areas of improvement by way of surveys or workshops to ensure full insight into the capabilities of digital transformation that exist within an organization.